fullmakeralchemist/handsspelling/README.md

 Without further ado, let’s get started!

-We are going to take where we finish in Part 2 from this series where we have successfully trained our model.
+We are going to take where we finish in [Deploy model on Roboflow](#deploy-model-on-roboflow) from this repo where we have successfully trained our model.
 When the aforementioned deploy() function in your code, the weights were uploaded to Roboflow and the model was deployed, ready for use.

 This guide is to run the model using image files that we have saved locally.

-If your are going to take images check Part 4 from this series to see how use the camera in Raspberry Pi.
+If your are going to take images check * [Enhancing Active Learning: Uploading Data to Roboflow from Raspberry Pi using the API](#enhancing-active-learning-uploading-data-to-roboflow-from-raspberry-pi-using-the-api) from this repo to see how use the camera in Raspberry Pi.

 ### Download the Roboflow Docker Container to the Pi